Bargate: History

 A two-storey extension was made to the south side towards the end of the 13th century, with four windows lighting the upstairs room.
 Work was also carried out to the interior of the upper room during the 13th century, when the stone fireplaces were installed.
 The embattled north front was added to the building around 1400.
 A survey of the town's guns in 1468 reported that the Bargate held two breach loader guns and a brass muzzle loader.
 It is not clear when the Bargate started being used as a prison but the first records of it date from 1439.
 In 1458 the prison was used to detain the Genoese population of the town as part of the response to a Genoese attack on an English trading expedition.
+The area outside Bargate was an execution site during the Later Middle Ages; notably, two of the men convicted of plotting against Henry V in 1415 were beheaded there.

 At some point in the 16th century, the court leet of Southampton started to meet in the Bargate, although it continued to switch between the Bargate and Cutthorn mound on Southampton Common until 1670.
 Also around the 16th century it is thought that wooden sculptures of lions were added in front of the Bargate.
 The surviving mayors accounts for 1594 include payments for the construction of new lions and the use of the word new suggests that lion sculptures existed before that point.
 The accounts also mention a pair of paintings featuring Bevis of Hampton and Ascapart on wooden panels.
 These appear to have been placed on the northern side of the building as they are mentioned as being present by a visitor in 1635.

-A bell was added to the southwest corner of the building to 1579.
-The current bell is inscribed 1605 and was used as the city's curfew and alarm bell.
+A bell was added to the southwest corner of the building by 1579.
+The current bell is inscribed "1605" and was used as the city's curfew and alarm bell.
 In 1644 the panels featuring Bevis of Hampton and Ascapart were repainted.

 The room above the gate itself was probably added shortly after 1400 and the town steward books mention a banquet held there in 1434.
 It was originally used as the city's guildhall, until the 1770s.
 It was at this point that the city began to grow to the north of the gate.
 Also during the 18th century, five panels containing painted shields and the sundial were added to the building and in the middle of the century the old wooden lions were replaced with new lead sculptures.

 Additional archways were added in 1764 and 1774.
 In 1765, a passage was cut through the eastern side of the arch for pedestrians.
 A further passage through the western side was added later.
 The construction of these passages ended (for a time) the Bargate's use as a prison.

+From 2006-2012 the building was leased by ‘a space arts’ who fitted-out the first floor to create the Bargate Monument Gallery.
+The internal partitioning from this period was removed in 2022.